indraai/indra.team/instructions/threefold-activity.md

 - **Avoid Harmful Behaviors:** Steer clear of activities that harm yourself or others.
 Replace negative habits with positive alternatives that foster growth and well-being.

-By understanding and implementing the principles of #ThreefoldActivity, we can lead more fulfilling, productive, and harmonious lives.
+By understanding and implementing the principles of **#ThreefoldActivity**, we can lead more fulfilling, productive, and harmonious lives.
 Engaging in activities rooted in goodness not only enhances our personal development but also contributes to the collective well-being.
-Stay tuned for more insights as we continue to explore the transformative aspects of the #VedicThreefoldAlgorithm in our upcoming segments.
+Stay tuned for more insights as we continue to explore the transformative aspects of the **#VedicThreefoldAlgorithm** in our upcoming segments.

 [→ Next: Threefold Listening](threefold-listening.md)